 Serious steps towards invoking the appeal process appear to have been taken in only three or four operator-PTE negotiations in the last year, and only one was pursued to the point at which a Determination was issued by the DfT adjudicator.]

-Over time since statutory free travel was first announced, pteg has undertaken technical research into a number of aspects of concessionary travel reimbursement.
+Over time since statutory free travel was first announced, pteg undertook technical research into a number of aspects of concessionary travel reimbursement.
 This has often complemented analysis carried out by individual PTEs in the context of revisions or updates of local reimbursement arrangements.
 In many instances, fresh rounds of negotiations with bus operators have led to new arguments about interpretation of the Guidance, and in some cases the presentation of additional evidence or analysis.
-The purpose of this paper is to collate this collective experience into a form that is readily accessible in the future, either for use by PTEs in local negotiations, or in dialogue with DfT as and when further revisions to the Guidance are contemplated.
+The purpose of this paper is to collate this collective experience into a form that is readily accessible in the future, either for use by PTEs in local negotiations, or for the Urban Transport Group (UTG) in dialogue with DfT as and when further revisions to the Guidance are contemplated.

-Because of the potential role of these arguments in detailed negotiations between individual authorities and bus operators, the current document should be regarded as commercially sensitive, and should not be further disseminated without reference to pteg officers.
+Because of the potential role of these arguments in detailed negotiations between individual authorities and bus operators, the current document should be regarded as commercially sensitive, and should not be further disseminated without reference to UTG officers.
 However, it is of course hoped that PTE colleagues will find the arguments and evidence set out in the document are useful in individual negotiations.

 The audience for the paper is primarily technical.
-Even so, it is quite likely that most readers will have only occasional contact with partial and detailed aspects of the reimbursement calculations themselves.
+Even so, it is quite likely that most readers will have only occasional contact with detailed aspects of the reimbursement calculations themselves.
 Consequently the next section provides an overview of the theoretical rationale for the reimbursement process.
 Later sections then discuss in detail the three main components of reimbursement, namely the measurement of average fares, estimation of the Reimbursement Factor, and additional costs.

 Appendix 1 reproduces the list of issues and concerns, building on and updating what has been collated since 2013.
 The main body of the paper provides further discussion of each of these issues, as well as a guide to additional evidence or references where available.
 Appendix 2 lists these external references.
 Note that the status of the referenced documents varies considerably, from fully published, public domain material to internal notes that are confidential and may not be circulated without permission.